Food Allergy: Top 10 Facts

 Remember, even if you’re using the free from lists you still need to double check all food ingredient labels before you buy them.

-Many supermarkets have their own-label free-from range.
-These can include dairy free ice creams, spreads, yoghurts, cheeses, gluten free biscuits, bread, wraps and pasta.
+Many supermarkets have their own free-from range.
+These can include dairy free ice creams, spreads, yoghurts, cheeses, wheat free biscuits, bread, wraps and pasta.

-They are usually found in the free from or organic aisle but can also be hidden amongst other similar foods, for example, dairy free milks may be found alongside other long-life milks, or may be amongst the fresh dairy milks.
-Be careful to check the full ingredients listing when choosing these products, the allergens will usually be highlighted in bold within the ingredients list.
+They are usually found in the free from or organic aisle but can also be hidden amongst other similar foods, for example, dairy free milks may be found alongside other long-life milks or may be amongst the fresh dairy milks.
+Be careful to check the full ingredients list when choosing these products as not all free from products will be free from your allergen.
+By law the 14 main allergens must be listed in the ingredients list, usually highlighted in bold.

-You may be surprised to hear that many foods in the standard aisles are actually wheat free, dairy free, soya free etc. Do check ingredient labels to find lots of new foods you would have otherwise considered unsuitable.
+There are plenty of options in the standard aisles that are wheat, dairy, soya free etc. Do check ingredient labels to find lots of new foods you would have otherwise considered unsuitable.

-Visit your local health food shop regularly, they usually have a good selection of readily available special diet products.
+Local health food shops will usually have a good selection of readily available special diet products.
 They will also have catalogues or websites that you can order products from that are not on the shelves.

 Supermarkets and food manufacturers have made a huge effort to provide more informative labelling on their products.
-By law all prepacked manufactured foods must declare the 14 foods listed above.
-Since December 2014 this legal requirement has extended to include the labelling of allergens in unpackaged items such as delicatessen and bakery items.
-The allergens will either be displayed with the items or you can ask the staff for this information, which they are required to have readily available.
+By law all prepacked manufactured foods must declare the 14 main allergens in the ingredient list.

-There is currently no legislation on the labelling of unintentional ingredients, which may be in trace amounts in a product due to manufacturing practices and processing.
+There is currently no legislation on the labelling of unintentional ingredients also known as precautionary allergen labelling (PAL), which may be in trace amounts in a product due to manufacturing practices and processing.
 All labelling of this type is voluntarily put on products.
-Typical labelling you may come across includes: ‘may contain traces of peanut’, ‘made in factory using sesame’.
+Examples include ‘may contain traces of peanut’, ‘made in factory using sesame’.
 Some consider this labelling defensive to ‘cover backs’, but for those with a severe food allergy, the warnings should be taken seriously, as some products really will contain traces of the allergen.
-It is therefore best to play it safe and avoid these foods all together.

-It may be possible to continue to eat certain products and cook some of the recipes you used to before you discovered your food allergy, but you may have to make some adaptations.
-Certain ingredients, such as gluten free flour, may take time and practice to adjust to but generally this is easy to do.
+It may be possible to continue to eat certain products and cook some of the recipes you used to before you discovered your food allergy, or you might be able to make some adaptations to your favourite recipes.
+Certain ingredients, such as removing egg for those with egg allergy can be replaced with apple sauce, mashed banana, chai seeds or powdered egg replacers depending on the recipe.
+It may take time and practice to adjust to but generally this is easy to do.

 Make a file of all your favourite recipes that you have successfully adapted and enjoyed.
 You could also take photographs of your creations and make a recipe file, which you can share with others wishing to cook for you.